Did you know?

 |Visitors per year||26.9||mil.|

 Money, while it cannot buy happiness, is an important means to achieving higher living standards.
-In Germany, the average household net-adjusted disposable income is 28 799 USD a year, more than the OECD average of 23 047 USD a year.
+In Germany, the average household net-adjusted disposable income per capita is 30 721 USD a year, more than the OECD average of 23 938 USD a year.
 But there is a considerable gap between the richest and poorest – the top 20% of the population earn more than four times as much as the bottom 20%.

 Having a good education is an important requisite for finding a job.
-In Germany, 86% of adults aged 25-64 have earned the equivalent of a high-school degree, more than the OECD average of 74%.
-This is truer of men than women, as 88% of men have successfully completed high-school compared with 83% of women.
-Germany is a top-performing country in terms of the quality of its educational system.
-The average student scored 510 in reading literacy, maths and science in the OECD’s Programme for International Student Assessment (PISA).
-This score is higher than the OECD average of 497, making Germany one of the strongest OECD countries in students’ skills.
-On average in Germany, girls outperformed boys by 6 points, lower than the average OECD gap of 9 points.
+In Germany, 86% of adults aged 25-64 have earned the equivalent of a high-school degree, more than the OECD average of 75%.
+This is truer of men than women, as 89% of men have successfully completed high-school compared with 84% of women.
+In terms of the quality of its educational system, the average student scored 515 in reading literacy, maths and science in the OECD’s Programme for International Student Assessment (PISA).
+This score is higher than the OECD average of 497.
+On average in Germany, girls outperformed boys by 10 points, more than the average OECD gap of 8 points.

-Concerning the public sphere, there is a strong sense of community and moderate levels of civic participation in Germany, where 92% of people believe that they know someone they could rely on in time of need, higher than the OECD average of 90%.
-Voter turnout, a measure of public trust in government and of citizens’ participation in the political process, was 71% during recent elections, close to the OECD average of 72%.
-Social and economic status can affect voting rates; voter turnout for the top 20% of the population is 80% and for the bottom 20% it is 59%, much broader than the OECD average gap of 12 percentage points and suggesting there is room for broader social inclusion in Germany’s democratic institutions
+Concerning the public sphere, there is a strong sense of community and moderate levels of civic participation in Germany, where 93% of people believe that they know someone they could rely on in time of need, higher than the OECD average of 89%.
+Voter turnout, a measure of public trust in government and of citizens’ participation in the political process, was 72% during recent elections, in line with the OECD average.
+Social and economic status can affect voting rates; voter turnout for the top 20% of the population is an estimated 81% and for the bottom 20% it is an estimated 59%, much broader than the OECD average gap of 11 percentage points and suggesting there is room for broader social inclusion in Germany’s democratic institutions

-In general, Germans are as satisfied with their lives as other OECD citizens, with 81% of people saying they have more positive experiences in an average day (feelings of rest, pride in accomplishment, enjoyment, etc) than negative ones (pain, worry, sadness, boredom, etc), close to the OECD average of 80%.
+In general, Germans are as satisfied with their lives as other OECD citizens, with 76% of people saying they have more positive experiences in an average day (feelings of rest, pride in accomplishment, enjoyment, etc.) than negative ones (pain, worry, sadness, boredom, etc.), in line with the OECD average.

 OECD in Action